 You may have heard the term from the film The Big Short, based on the Michael Lewis book of the same name.
 It’s about traders, most famously Michael Burry, who made a lot of money by predicting the 2008 financial crash.
 One of the most influential short-sellers these days is Hindenberg Research.
 (The price of the stock of Nikola Corporation plummeted after the investment firm published research alleging that the electric car company was “an intricate fraud built on dozens of lies.”)

-But how do these people make money from betting on crashes, and how could you implement similar strategies to short crypto?Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+But how do these people make money from betting on crashes, and how could you implement similar strategies to short crypto?Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 How does shorting work?